elastic/DaC-Reference/docs/faq.md

   beats: 8.12.2
   ecs: 8.11.0
   endgame: 8.4.0
-  custom: schemas/forte-schema.json
+  custom: schemas/custom-schema.json
 ```

-Now I need to populate `schemas/forte-schema.json` with my desired keywords for my index.
+Now I need to populate `schemas/custom-schema.json` with my desired keywords for my index.
 Here is an example of what this would look like:

 ```
 {
-    "eric-index*": {
+    "custom-index*": {
-      "process.NewEricValue": "keyword",
+      "process.NewValue": "keyword",
-      "process.AnotherEricValue": "keyword"
+      "process.AnotherValue": "keyword"
     }
 }
 ```